Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 Inside seating is limited, mostly long counters facing the wall with high stools

 Stumptown Coffee was founded in 1999 by coffee enthusiast Duane Sorenson in Portland, Oregon.
-The name “Stumptown” comes directly from Portland’s nickname: in the 19th century, rapid urban growth and heavy logging left the city scattered with tree stumps, earning it the moniker “Stumptown.”
+The name “Stumptown” comes from Portland’s long-standing nickname: in the 19th century, rapid urban growth and heavy logging left the city scattered with tree stumps, earning it the moniker “Stumptown.”
 The brand name reflects both its local roots and its dedication to origin, craft, and transparency—values that helped position it as a true pioneer of the third-wave coffee movement.

 What Is Third-Wave Coffee?